Library of Ruina: Story

 If all of Angela's Floor realizations have not been completed, she will kill Roland and the Librarians and obtain the one true book.
-Now burdened by the guilt of killing her friends and countless cityfolk, Angela continues her aimless destruction for years before letting a nameless follower end her life.
+Now burdened by the guilt of killing her friends and countless cityfolk, Angela refuses to leave the Library and continues her aimless destruction for years before letting a nameless follower end her life.
+To avoid this ending, the realizations needed to be completed are on the floors of History, Technological Sciences, Literature, and Art.
 If all of Roland's Floor realizations have not been completed, Roland will swiftly behead Angela before returning to the City, his life spiraling into alcoholism, drug abuse and wanton slaughter before eventually dying meaninglessly in a gutter.
+The player must complete the realizations of the floors of Natural Sciences, Language, Social Sciences, Philosophy, and Religion or they will be locked to this ending.

 If all Floor realizations have been completed and Angela and Roland choose to forgive each other, Angela will release the culminated Light and resurrect all lives the Library has taken, kickstarting the Kether floor realization against Carmen, founder of Lobotomy Corporations Seed of Light and actual mastermind behind the Distortion phenomenon.
 Meanwhile, Roland and the Library fight back the returned Reverberation Ensemble, now empowered by the Light, for 7 days; Roland saves Angela from dissipating inside the Light and kills Argalia for good.